 Whether you are a board member who wants to ensure your board is doing everything it can to succeed or a resident who wants to get involved in the governing of your community, we have identified the best practices that can help you get the answers you need.
-Use these observations as an objective benchmark against which to measure your own board’s effectiveness in these 6 key areas, then click here to download our checklist, Board Self-Assessment Questionnaire: How Well Are We Doing Our Job?
+Use these observations as an objective benchmark against which to measure your own board’s effectiveness in these 6 key areas.

 One of the most telling signs of a board’s effectiveness is how well it communicates with residents.
-According to Roger Edwards, vice president for FirstService Residential, residents want their boards to be open about activities and issues that affect the community.
+According to Roger Edwards, regional director for FirstService Residential, residents want their boards to be open about activities and issues that affect the community.
 “The overlying best-practice hot topic right now is transparency.
 Association members are expecting and demanding it more than ever.”

 Kirk Kowieski, vice president at FirstService Residential agrees.
 “When it comes to communications from a board member to the homeowners, there’s no such thing as over communicating.”

 Your residents may have different preferences in how they receive information, so it’s generally a good idea to use a mix of digital and traditional channels.
 Some options include email, a monthly newsletter, your community website, text messages, postal mail and bulletin board notices.
 “Have the ability and the technology to communicate with members in the methods they prefer,” Edwards suggests.
 For example, FirstService Residential Connect™ allows you to text or email all residents at once in an emergency or with other information that impacts the whole community.